-Instead of using physical wires for legacy shared interrupts, a HyperTransport node may issue this upstream virtual wire message.
+Instead of using physical wires for PCI shared interrupts, a HyperTransport node may issue this upstream virtual wire message.
 Bits 3:2 of the system management command identify which wire is changing state (00=INTA, 01=INTB, 10=INTC, 11=INTD) and bit 1 indicates if the wire is being asserted or not.
 The UnitID of the virtual wire message must be the device number of the source of the interrupt.
 Devices must issue one deassertion message corresponding to each assertion message to ensure a consistent interrupt state within the host.

 Hosts, switches, and bridges must maintain the accumulated state of each of the 4 virtual wires for each of the possible 32 devices on a chain.
 At warm reset all interrupts are assumed to be deasserted.
-The bridge must then combine the state of the devices below it into 4 virtual wires of its own and send INTx messages when the state of any of those 4 resulting wires changes.
-In order to emulate legacy interrupt routing expected by software, the virtual wire modified at the bridge will correspond to the virtual wire sent by the device plus the two least-significant bits of the device on the chain that sent the interrupt, as shown in Table 78.
+The bridge (in the case of a host or switch, each logical bridge within the device) must then combine the state of the devices below it into 4 virtual wires of its own and send INTx messages when the state of any of those 4 resulting wires changes.
+In order to emulate PCI interrupt routing expected by software, the virtual wire modified at the bridge will correspond to the virtual wire sent by the device plus the two least-significant bits of the device on the chain that sent the interrupt, as shown in Table 104.